-- Matters that are not handled by the CEO in the day-to-day administration
+- Matters that are not handled by the President in the day-to-day administration

 - Other matters of material importance for the Group

 In addition, the following items of business are included on the agenda every year:

 - April: First quarter interim report, strategic personnel issues, diversity and equal opportunity plan, risk mandate and risk policy, and the statutory board meeting after the AGM

-- July: Half-year interim report, report on major disputes
+- July: Half-year interim report, reporting on major disputes

 - October: Nine-month interim report, report on security and threat landscape

-- December: Business, investment and finance plans, the auditors' interim review, guidelines for remuneration of senior executives, overall remuneration principles within Vattenfall, Internal Audit's budget and plan, issues regarding human rights and UK Modern Slavery Act statement, evaluation of the Board and CEO
+- December: Business, investment and financing plans, the auditors' interim review, guidelines for remuneration of senior executives, overall remuneration principles within Vattenfall, Internal Audit's budget and plan, issues regarding human rights and UK Modern Slavery Act statement, evaluation of the Board and the President

 - February: Report from the auditors, year-end report, dividend, reporting of major disputes and integrity reports, annual salary review for senior executives

 The Board holds at least one board seminar every year.
 Investments are followed up one year after commercial operating date.